JoyeshDebnath/Atlan-Backend-Challenge/Readme.md

 ### 🎯Approach

-I have handled this testcase in ystematic  process as described below..
+I have handled this testcase in systematic  process as described below..

 -  Firstly  I accepted the  user ID of the Customer (which I am assuming will be provided while sending request to the backend  ) passed through request params